soundcloud/remixin/README.md

 then it should be defined in the `override` block.
 If a default implementation is desired, then it should be defined in the `defaults` block.

-If using the development build of Remixin, incorrect use of these modifiers will throw an error.
-For example, if a field declared in `requires` is not found, or trying to apply a `before` on a non-function.
-The production build skips these checks altogether, either failing silently or creating unwanted behaviour when used.
-For this reason, you should definitely use the development version while working.
+Incorrect use of these modifiers will throw an error if `Mixin.debug` is set to `true`.
+For example, if a field declared in `requires` is not found, or if a `before` is applied on a non-function.
+By default, `Mixin.debug` is `false`.

 ### Custom `applyTo`